matveikinner/koodihaaste22/app/README.md

 ## Installation

-Most of the instructions below assume that current working directory is proper one.
-In short for Makefile commands and Docker compose assumes working directory as root (./).
-Docker build and run as well as Yarn commands assume working directory as app (./app)
+Most of the instructions below assume that current working directory is proper one

-- App launches on localhost port 80
+- "Food Is Good" user interface launches on localhost port 80
-- Server launches on localhost port 8080
+- "Food Is Good" server launches on localhost port 8080

 ### Scripts